verofa/intro-to-python-mgc-v2/README.md

 print(alphabet[14])
 ```

-What it is the output?
+What is it the output?
+(You can delete the print statements once you have tried this out)

+At this point you have learned how to work with an array and extract the value that you want from it.